AstromechZA/dockerized_home_server/README.md

 This docker setup contains 4 docker containers to be run on the host:

-- samba : A Samba file share for serving a public and a private folder.
+- ftp-share : A vsftp server for serving file share directories
+- graphing : Carbon, Graphite, and Grafana for storing and displaying metrics.
 - torrents : Transmission torrent client.
-- graphing : Carbon, Graphite, and Grafana for storing and displaying metrics.
-- diamond : A Diamond installation for recording metrics about the host and the containers being run.

 ## All together now!

-Use the scripts `build_all.sh`, `launch_all.sh`, `stop_all.sh`, and `remove_all.sh` to manage
-the lifecycle and linking of the containers.
-These scripts should really be combined into one and should use a config file to manage shared settings.

-For configuration and settings see the variables at the top of `launch_all.sh`.
+3. Build all containers

+Run `./build_all.sh`

+2. Add systemd config

+Put the containers.supervisord.conf configuration in /etc/supervisord/conf.d and then reload systemd to begin them.